 I received my Ph.D. in Economics from Bologna University in 2006, and my PhD in Political Science from Yale University in May 2012.
 Between 2011 and 2013 I was a fellow at the Ash Center for Democratic Governance and Innovation at the Harvard Kennedy School.
 Between 2013 and 2015 I was a Postdoctoral Fellow at the Centre for the Study of Democratic Institutions at the University of British Columbia.
 In 2015-2016 I worked at the University of Southampton evaluating two parallel Citizens Assemblies that I contributed to design and implement.
-I am now joining the Empatia project at CES at the University of Coimbra (Portugal) and on the Scholio project at CSD at the University of Westminster (UK).
+I am currently working on the Empatia project at CES at the University of Coimbra (Portugal) and on the Scholio project at CSD at the University of Westminster (UK).

-I am a member of the core development team of the Participedia Project, of the research unit of the Participatory Budgeting Project, a member of the Digital Engagement Evaluation Team at the World Bank, a member of the development team of the recently launched Empatia project, and a member of Democracy Matters, the consortium of academic and practitioners that promotes the adoption of Citizens' Assemblies in the UK.
+I am a member of the core development team of the Participedia Project, of the research unit of the Participatory Budgeting Project, a member of the Digital Engagement Evaluation Team at the World Bank, and a member of Democracy Matters, the consortium of academic and practitioners that promotes the adoption of Citizens' Assemblies in the UK.

 My most recent research focuses on hybrid innovations that integrate online and offline channels of participation, playful design and argument mapping.

 As a consultant I specialize in the optimization of online and offline engagement processes.
 Most recently I have designed the low-cost hybrid engagement strategy of the Participatory Budgeting in Milan that with just 5000 euros has enrolled more than 10.000 people in the process.